|Country of Origin||Germany|

 The Eskies are naturally suspicious of strangers, so a proper introduction is needed if some guests

-- The American Eskimo is not from America but are originally from Germany.
+- The American Eskimo is not from America but is originally from Germany.
 They were known as ‘White German Spitz’ before World War I.

 - Eskies was the first dog ever to walk a tightrope.